LeigerMax/leigermax/README.md

 # 💫 About Me:
-🔭 I’m currently working on Aïkinect , Go4Success for UCLouvain, MedCity<br><br>🌱 I’m currently learning :  C#,  React, TypeScript
+🔭 I’m currently working on <br><br>🌱 I’m currently learning :  various algorithms with java, cryptography and security

 ## 🌐 Socials: